erasam/LODs-Easy-Generator/Documentation/Documentation.md

    - If "Meshes" and "By Name" have been selected the retrieved meshes are all the ones identified by their Name matching the **Name Filter** (also using wildcard)
    - In all other cases just select all meshes

-2. For each iteration between **LOD Start** and **LOD End** (both included)
+2. For each Iteration between **LOD Start** and **LOD End** (both included)
     - If **Enable Collections by Iterations** is selected then:
-      - It makes visible (if hidden) in the viewport all the collections (and all belonging meshes regardless of their Name property) having their Name property containing "LOD0"+current iteration
+      - It makes visible (if hidden) in the viewport all the collections having their Name property containing "LOD0"+Iteration; it also makes visible (if hidden) all belonging meshes regardless of their Name property
         - For example in the iteration "1" it will make visible in the viewport the Collections having "LOD01" in their Name (and all belonging objects regardless of their Name)
-      - It hides from the viewport all the collections (and all belonging meshes regardless of their Name property) having its Name property containing "LOD0"+a different iteration
+      - It hides from the viewport all the collections having their Name property containing "LOD0"+a different iteration; it also hide all belonging meshes regardless of their Name property
         - For example in the iteration "1" it will hide in the viewport the Collections having "LOD00" or "LOD02" in their Name (and all belonging objects regardless of their Name)

     - For each previously selected Mesh object, if visible in the viewport: